 7. Dream and believe

-Herein you should put all your emotional, psychological and philosophical aspects of your preparation.
+Herein you should put all the emotional, psychological and philosophical aspects of your preparation.
 I’m not even sure how that will mean to you.
 But for me, because of the seriousness of my preparation, it brought a sense of deeper meaning on how I view life and the future.
 Since the preparation and the exam will not going to be easy, find ways to inspire and motivate yourself.
 Listen to that inner voice inside you that says “you can make it”.
 And that whenever you feel down and losing hope, or even when sometimes you think that you might fail, you still carry on and continue.
 Whatever belief system you have in your life, this is the perfect time to enrich that belief and to draw strength from it.
 If you continue to believe in that dream, your situation continually changes.
 You study more, you try harder and you strive better.
 Then eventually all your efforts will be translated into a successful CPA board exam.